SpecVR/Noodle-Time/readme.md

 This is basically the real first python script I have written.
-It is meant for converting beat numbers into time point definitons using noodle extensions.
+It is meant for converting beat numbers into time point definitons for use with noodle extensions.